samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 Time to run the app!

-Hopefully you have a few 'Super Simple New Notes' left over, click one!
+Hopefully you have a few 'Super Simple New Notes' left over.
+Click one!
 \o/ your title and content should be displayed!
-Don't worry if it's a bit ugly, functionality first before asthetic beauty.
+Don't worry if it's a bit ugly, functionality first before aesthetic beauty.

 Try and create a new Note.
 You can edit the title and content however it will not save it just yet.
-Hit *Save/8 and you will have created a new note however it has no title or content only it's modification date.
-Boooo
+Hit *Save* and you will have created a new note.
+However, it has no title or content, only its modification date.
+Boooo.

 ![image](simulator_dashboard.png) ![image](simulator_view.png) ![image](simulator_add.png)

 ##Enabling Keyboard Input

-In the simulator by default it will not show the iOS keyboard as you can simply type into the fields with your physical keyboard which tends to make input easier when testing.
+In the simulator by default it will not show the iOS keyboard.
+You can simply type into the fields with your physical keyboard, which tends to make input easier when testing.
-However I find it easier to disable the physical keyboard so it will always default to the software keyboard to get more accurate simulation.
+However, I find it easier to disable the physical keyboard so it will always default to the software keyboard to get more accurate simulation.
 From the `iOS Simulator` menu: `Hardware/Keyboard/Connect Hardware Keyboard` to deselect this option.

-to simply disabled the `Hardware
 Let's add quick support for modification of our notes.

 When is a good time to save a Note?
 When the View is dismissed seems like a good place to do so.